RomainLITUD/Multistep-Traffic-Forecasting-by-Dynamic-Graph-Convolution/README.md

 e_test = Data['E_test']
 ```

 To reproduce the results in the paper, please put the corresponding datasets in the "Datasets" file.
-A command-line parsed `.py` file will be added before 1st Feb.
+A command-line parsed `.py` file will be added before 1st March.

 ![archi](https://user-images.githubusercontent.com/48381256/98677777-cd67e180-235d-11eb-9fd6-4aaaefc790f1.PNG)